-Representing Educated Active Leaders Having A Righteous Dream (REAL HARD) Youth Leadership Program is a stipended after school leadership development and youth organizing program that engages 60 student leaders, grades 9-12, at Castlemont, Fremont, Oakland High, and Oakland Technical High School.
+REAL HARD, which stands for Representing Educated Active Leaders Having A Righteous Dream, is OKF’s longest running youth leadership program.
+REAL HARD is a stipended after school leadership development and youth organizing program that engages 100 student leaders, grades 9-12, at Castlemont, Fremont, Skyline, Oakland High, at Oakland Technical high schools.

 REAL HARD’s vision is to center youth voice, agency, and decision-making power through organizing around students’ own educational experiences.
 The goals of the program are to build power for young people and to create more equitable and inclusive school cultures for low-income, youth of color in Oakland public high schools.